Burgess Meredith: Film

 Burgess Meredith is The Rear Gunner (1943).

 Burgess Meredith's stage performances attracted the attention of several Hollywood film producers.
 Unlike most other movie actors, Meredith never signed a long-term contract with a single studio, preferring to work on individual film projects.
 Also, unlike some other former stage actors, Meredith successfully adjusted his performances to the film medium.
 Instead of playing to the audience in the balcony, Meredith now played to the camera, with his performances more controlled and intimate.
-This gave his screen characters great sensitivity, as he demonstrated in three bravura performances for which he is remembered: as Mio Romagna in Winterset (1936); as George Milton in Of Mice and Men (1939); and as Ernie Pyle in The Story of G.I.
+This gave his screen characters great sensitivity, as he demonstrated in three bravura performances: as Mio Romagna in Winterset (1936), as George Milton in Of Mice and Men (1939), and as Ernie Pyle in The Story of G.I.
 Joe (1945).
 He starred only occasionally in pictures, as in San Francisco Docks (1940, as a longshoreman accused of murder) and Street of Chance (1942, as an amnesiac who may have been a killer).
 Meredith was featured in many 1940s films, including three co-starring his then-wife Paulette Goddard: Second Chorus (1940), Diary of a Chambermaid (1946), and On Our Merry Way (1948).

-As a result of the House Committee on Un-American Activities investigation, Meredith was placed on the Hollywood blacklist and was largely absent from film for the next decade, though he remained involved in stage plays and radio during this time.
+In 1950, Meredith was among the 151 entertainment professionals and journalists accused of communist sympathies in Red Channels.
+As evidence, the anti-communist pamphlet cited Meredith's support for Spanish pro-democracy groups and a humanitarian relief effort in Yugoslavia, as well as his participation in anti-censorship protests against the House Committee on Un-American Activities.
+Meredith was subsequently placed on the Hollywood blacklist and was largely absent from film for the next decade, though he remained involved in stage plays and radio during this time.